qeacourse/RoboNinjaWarrior/How to/meet_your_neato.md

 ### Post installation steps

-Perform the steps to [manage Docker as a non root user](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user)

-Then restart computer.
+Perform the steps to [manage Docker as a non root user](https://docs.docker.com/engine/installation/linux/linux-postinstall/#manage-docker-as-a-non-root-user).
+Then restart your computer.

-Follow the instructions for Windows for getting the QEA Docker images, but use the terminal instead of Powershell.
-Any instructions for typing things into the *run* dialog can be modified by removing "cmd /c" and entering the command into the terminal.
-The same modification goes for connecting to the robot or simulator (remove "cmd /c" and enter the command into the terminal).
+Follow the instructions earlier in this document, but use terminal instead of PowerShell to run the relevant commands.
+If you want to connect to the simulator, you'll also want to get the [Linux version of VNC Connect](https://www.realvnc.com/download/file/viewer.files/VNC-Viewer-6.20.113-Linux-x86.deb).

-Everything else should work as with Windows.
+Everything else should work the same as in Windows.

 ## Notes for Working in MacOSX

 Download [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac)

-Follow the instructions for Windows for getting the QEA Docker images, but use the terminal instead of Powershell.
-Any instructions for typing things into the *run* dialog can be modified by removing "cmd /c" and entering the command into the terminal.
-The same modification goes for connecting to the robot or simulator (remove "cmd /c" and enter the command into the terminal).
+Follow the instructions earlier in this document, but use terminal instead of PowerShell to run the relevant commands.
+If you want to connect to the simulator, you'll also want to get the [Mac OSX version of VNC Connect](https://www.realvnc.com/download/file/viewer.files/VNC-Viewer-6.20.113-MacOSX-x86_64.dmg).

 Everything else should work as with Windows.